Why do so few Scottish students study at Oxbridge?

+Last year, 13 schools in England each sent more students to Oxbridge than every state school in Scotland combined.
 All too often Scottish students are put off applying.
 When they do, they have the lowest chance of getting in of anywhere in the United Kingdom.

 The Scottish intakes of Oxford and Cambridge, as a result, tend to almost exclusively be the middle class and privately educated.